RagavkumarAJ/RagavkumarAJ/README.md

 - 👋 Hi, I’m @RagavkumarAJ
 - 👀 I’m interested in Electronics and programming with python
 - 🌱 I’m currently learning C.
-- 📫 How to reach me instagram: @ragavaj03
+- 📫 How to reach me Instagram: @ragavaj03

 <!---
 RagavkumarAJ/RagavkumarAJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.